Chris Columbus's unrealized projects: Carpe Demon film

-In February 2005, Columbus was set to direct and produce the film adaptation of Julie Kenner‘s novel Carpe Demon with Dan and Kevin Hageman writing the script and Warner Bros. distributing.
+In February 2005, Columbus was set to direct and produce the film adaptation of Julie Kenner's novel Carpe Demon with Dan and Kevin Hageman writing the script and Warner Bros. distributing.
 In May 2010, 1492 Pictures and CJ Entertainment were set to co-produce the movie without Warner Bros. and Columbus taking over writing duties from the Hageman Brothers instead of directing the movie.
-Until 2023, a Canadian television series with Emily Andras as the showrunner was announced likely because the adaptation rights reverted back to Kenner.
+Until 2023, a Canadian television series with Emily Andras as the showrunner was announced likely because the adaptation rights reverted to Kenner.

 Dilbert film

 On February 16, 2007, Columbus was in talks to direct a Dilbert film based on the comic strip of the same name.
 On May 26, 2010, Ken Kwapis was hired to direct the film, instead of Columbus.

 The Last Campaign film

-In August 2008, Columbus was set to adapt Thurston Clarke‘s novel The Last Campaign into a film that he would produce and direct.
+In August 2008, Columbus was set to adapt Thurston Clarke's novel The Last Campaign into a film that he would produce and direct.